alex-ten/HFSP/content/writeup/index.md

 </a>
 <hr>

+The plots hint at a potential effect of group on correlation between LRN and PC.
+To test this, a 2-way ANOVA was conducted.
+The analysis found no significant main effects of neither group nor condition.
+It appears that the relationship between PC and LRN was homogeneous across groups.
+It is interesting nonetheless that there are 2 distinct clusters of people: those whose LRN ratings were correlation with their objective performance (the majority), and those whose ratings and performance were completely unrelated.

 <h2> 5.
 Judgments of learning potential appear unrelated to change in objectively measured performance during familiarization </h2>

 Change in performance is measured as the difference between hit rates during the last and the first five trials of training.
 Negative difference scores were assigned 0 values, corresponding to no positive change (no progress in performance).
 Using the same logic for testing the correlations as presented in section 4, the relationship between LRN and change in performance is not obvious: